unmarkedHow to estimate abundance without marking animals?

 Demonstration of how prior settings can affect coefficient estimates

-Set the prior_intercept_state
+Set the prior_intercept_state argument in stan_pcount

 vary_prior <- function(prior){